Akshaykapoor/assignment/README.md

 #Assignment

-####Disclaimer: All of this has been battle tested on OS X 10.10.4 under a specific environemt.
+####Disclaimer: All of this has been battle tested on OS X 10.10.4 under a specific environment.
+##(UPDATE): This has now been ported to run on ubuntu (Vagrantfile to the rescue !)

 **This project includes the following file:**